-This guide summarises how the political and administrative powers of the devolved legislatures - Scotland, Wales and Northern Ireland - have changed as a result of devolution.
+This guide summarises how the political and administrative powers of the devolved legislatures (Scotland, Wales and Northern Ireland) have changed as a result of devolution.

 Background to devolution

-Parliament remains sovereign, and retains the power to amend the devolution Acts or to legislate on anything that has been devolved.
-That said, the government has made clear it will not normally legislate on a devolved matter without the consent of the devolved legislature, which requires a Legislative Consent Motion.
+The UK Parliament remains sovereign, and retains the power to amend the devolution Acts or to legislate on anything that has been devolved.
+That said, the UK government has made clear it will not normally legislate on a devolved matter without the consent of the devolved legislature, which requires a Legislative Consent Motion.

 One of the main differences between Parliament and the devolved legislatures is in the way members are elected.
 Whilst all Members of Parliament are elected using first-past-the-post, elections to the devolved legislatures involve an element of proportional representation: